vohoang2005/vohoang2005/README.md

 - 👋 Hi, my name is Chuong Vo!
 - 👀 I’m interested in Creating Automation via Powershell, Python, Javascript!
-- 🌱 I’m currently learning Node.js, Linux, VMware.
+- 🌱 I’m currently learning Network, Linux, VMware.
 - 💞️ I’m looking to collaborate on anything that is exciting and fun while learning new skill!
 - 📫 How to reach me at vohoang2005@gmail.com!
 - My LinkedIn: https://www.linkedin.com/in/chuonghvo/